comharris/readme/docs/README.md

 4. **If you're not Canadian, you may think I say "sorry" unnecessarily.** - This is how I grew up and I realize it sometimes causes confusion.
 When I say "sorry" it sometimes means I am empathetically disappointed that things could not be in a more ideal state (short for "I'm sorry to hear that"), and sometimes it means I'm apologizing for an error that I made.

+For further reading about me, please see [mindsets documentation](mindsets).